-You are asked to wear a cloth face covering over your nose and mouth when you must be in public for essential activities, such as shopping at the grocery store.
+You are asked to wear a cloth face covering over your nose and mouth when you must be in public and there are others nearby.
+If you are in a solitary area you do not need to wear a face covering.
 Wearing a cloth face covering does not eliminate the need to physically distance yourself from others and to wash your hands frequently.
+Please see the various guidance documents on the public health webpage to know when face coverings might be required in specific places.